hbf/akka-throttler/README.md

 NOTICE!
 -------

-This code from this project will be included into [Akka 2.1][11] and will no longer be maintained here.
+The code from this project will be included into [Akka 2.1][11] and will no longer be maintained here.
 Visit the [Experimental Modules][9] section in the [Akka Documentation][10] for the latest version.

 A throttler for Akka 2.0
 ========================